jfversluis/Plugin.Maui.Exif/README.md

 `Plugin.Maui.Exif` provides the ability to read EXIF metadata from image files in your .NET MAUI application across iOS, Android, and Windows platforms.

+Learn more about this plugin in [this video](https://youtu.be/plT4Tsd6ORI).

 ## Features

 - Read EXIF metadata from image files and streams